imgix/react-imgix/README.md

 This release brings the react-imgix API more in-line with that of imgix's rendering service.

 The largest change users will notice is that this project's component will no longer generate a default `fit=crop` parameter.
-This was original intention behind this was so that generated images would maintain aspect ratio when at least one of the dimensions were specified.
+The original intention behind this was that generated images would maintain aspect ratio when at least one of the dimensions were specified.
 However, the default imgix API behavior [sets `fit=clip`](https://docs.imgix.com/apis/url/size/fit#clip), which is now reflected in this project.
 Although this may not cause breaking changes for all users, it can result in unusual rendered image behavior in some cases.
 As such, we would rather err on the side of caution and provide users the ability to opt in to these changes via a major release.

-If you are currently relying on the default generation of `fit=crop` when rendering images, you will have to manually specify it when invoking the component:
+If you are currently relying on the default generation of `fit=crop` when rendering images, you will now have to manually specify it when invoking the component:

 ```jsx
 <Imgix